Humble Beginnings – About Our Farm

 precise delivery of pest controls

 Using eqipment like the TracFogger shown here, along with a pulse fogger and other automation equipment, Grower Direct Farms has made a commitment to using environmentally low impact chemicals.
-These pieces of equipment allow us to broadcast in a way that is most effective for the plants while controlling pests and leaving an extremely low carbon footprint.
+These pieces of equipment allow us to broadcast in a way that is most effective for the plants while still controlling pests.